Raleigh’s #1 Siding Contractor

 This contractor “spot replaced” the siding covering up rotted wood, wet wall sheathing, and the obvious black mold.

 These are real pictures of damage caused by siding contractors in North Carolina who are making disastrous mistakes.
 However, they still have shiny trucks and strong sales techniques that sway home owners to trust them.
 At Rain-Go, we hear potential customers say “Give me your best price,” and “I’ve got four other contractors coming behind you!”
 If you are truly trying to save money, focus on making a smart investment the first time to avoid paying for repairs.
 Many of these mistakes were more costly to fix the second time around than the original siding job.

 It is imperative that a siding crew knows exactly what they are doing.
 They should each be trained to properly install siding on your Raleigh home.
 Having the right skill set is a very simple concept; but from our experience at Rain-Go, very few siding crews have any knowledge of what they are doing.

 Many of the crews are subcontractors who will never be held accountable for their work, but the average homeowner doesn’t find out that they were subcontractors.
-As long as the job looks good, you will never realize that they covered rotten wood and made mistakes until you begin to have issues.
+As long as the job looks good, and you had your siding replaced, you will never realize that they covered rotten wood and made mistakes until you begin to have issues.
 Unfortunately, you are the last one to know and the only one to pay for the damage.